|Title:||Assistant Athletic Director/Public Relations|

 |Previous College:||Illinois State '90, '91|

-Michelle Schmitt enters her fifth year in 2012-13.
-Schmitt is in her third year as an Assistant Athletic Director at Santa Clara after serving as the Director of Media Relations at Santa Clara her first year and a half with the Broncos.
+Michelle Schmitt Young enters her seventh year in 2014-15 at Santa Clara University.
+Young is in her fifth year as an Assistant Athletic Director/Public Relations at Santa Clara after serving as the Director of Media Relations at Santa Clara her first year and a half with the Broncos.
 She came to Santa Clara in June, 2008 after working at the University of South Carolina for 15 years, including the last five as an Assistant Director of Athletics.

-While with the Bronco basketball team, they have had a WCC Player of the Year (John Bryant, 2009), a WCC Freshman of the Year (Kevin Foster, 2009), a WCC Defensive Player of the Year (Troy Payne, 2011) and won the CIT post-season title in 2011.
+While with the Bronco basketball team, they have had a WCC Player of the Year (John Bryant, 2009), two WCC Freshman of the Year (Kevin Foster, 2009; Jared Brownridge, 2014), a WCC Defensive Player of the Year (Troy Payne, 2011).
+They have also won the CIT post-season title in 2011 and the CBI post-season title in 2013.
 In addition, Foster led the country in three pointers made and averaged per game in 2011.

-Schmitt was the Director of Planning and Special Projects for three years.
-Prior to that, Schmitt was assistant SID for three years before taking over duties as Director of Publications and Special Events.
+Young was the Director of Planning and Special Projects for three years.
+Prior to that, Young was assistant SID for three years before taking over duties as Director of Publications and Special Events.

 As the publications coordinator, she won more than 55 CoSIDA publications awards at South Carolina.
 She came to Carolina in 1993 from the Big Ten Conference, where she was the publications and special projects assistant for one and a half years, working under Commissioner Jim Delany.
-She assisted the conference in its media relations efforts to welcome Penn State University, including work on the league's new logo.
+She assisted the conference in its media relations efforts to welcome Penn State University, including work on the league's new logo and its launch.